 The following is a general summary of the material U.S. federal income tax consequences of the merger for Southern Union and its stockholders who are "U.S. Persons" for U.S. federal income tax purposes.
-Roberts & Holland LLP has not rendered an opinion with respect to the following specific federal income tax issues: (i) treatment and possible recharacterization of the "redemption transaction" (as defined below) and consequences thereof; (ii) possible application of rules relating to "debt-financed transfers of consideration by partnerships"; (iii) possible application of rules relating to "constructive sales"; (iv) a stockholder's ability to identify specifically which of such stockholder's shares will be considered to have been sold in the "sale transaction" (as defined below), which shares will be considered to have been redeemed in the redemption transaction, and which shares will be considered to have been exchanged for ETE common units; and (v) matters, as to which Roberts & Holland LLP is relying on the opinions of Bingham McCutchen LLP and Latham & Watkins LLP, relating to the treatment of ETE as an "investment company" and to ETE's classification as a partnership for U.S. federal income tax purposes.
+Roberts & Holland LLP has not rendered an opinion with respect to the following specific federal income tax issues: (i) treatment and possible recharacterization of the "redemption transaction" (as defined below) and consequences thereof; (ii) possible application of rules relating to "debt-financed transfers of consideration by partnerships," which might reduce the amount of gain currently taxable to a stockholder; (iii) possible application of rules relating to "constructive sales," which, as discussed below, might require stockholders to recognize gain during 2011 with respect to shares considered sold or redeemed in the merger, even if the merger is effected during a later year; (iv) a stockholder's ability to identify specifically which of such stockholder's shares will be considered to have been sold in the "sale transaction" (as defined below), which shares will be considered to have been redeemed in the redemption transaction, and which shares will be considered to have been exchanged for ETE common units, which identification, if effective, might reduce the amount of gain currently taxable to a stockholder; and (v) matters, as to which Roberts & Holland LLP is relying on the opinions of Bingham McCutchen LLP and Latham & Watkins LLP, relating to the treatment of ETE as an "investment company" and to ETE's classification as a partnership for U.S. federal income tax purposes.